alan-turing-institute/SHEEP/CODE.md

 This circuit will sum three inputs a,b,c to give the output called "total".

-#### Input types
+#### Circuit inputs

-The choice of input type is kept separate from the circuit description in SHEEP - the same circuit file can be used to represent any type of input.
+The choice of input type, and the assignment of values to the inputs, are both kept separate from the circuit description in SHEEP - the same circuit file can be used to represent any type of input.

-At present, the following choices of input are supported:
+At present, the following choices of input type are supported:
 * boolean
 * int8_t
 * uint8_t